SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 This new initializer starts by calculating an appropriate origin point based on the provided ``center`` point and ``size`` value.
-The initializer then delegates across to the automatic memberwise initializer, which stores the new origin and size values in the appropriate properties:
+The initializer then calls the structure's automatic memberwise initializer ``init(origin:size:)``, which stores the new origin and size values in the appropriate properties:

 .. testcode:: extensionsInitializers